ali-ghorbani-k/Credit-Risk-Management/README.md

 * __application_test__ : This table has the same column as the application_train table, but does not have TARGET column.
 The TARGET column will be predicted by the           Machine     learning model and could be used in kaggle competition.

-There are two main sources of data related to the historical data of each application 1) Bureau 2) Home Credit which are presented in seven tables as:
+There are two main sources of data related to the historical data of each application 1) Bureau 2) Home Credit which are presented in following tables:

 1. __Bureau__: